 Why you should not hire a t-shaped marketer

 If you’re a marketing recruiter in 2021, “T-shaped marketer” is the brief.
-That illusive combo: Broad “base knowledge” of analytics, psychology, UX.
+That elusive combo: Broad “base knowledge” of analytics, psychology, UX.
 Plus deep tactical experience in one or two areas (e.g. paid performance marketing, analytics).
 It’s hard enough to hire a decent head of growth at all!
-If you can get this elusive “T” why wouldn’t you?
-And who am I, random blogger, to tell you otherwise?
+If you can get this elusive “T”, why wouldn’t you?
+And who am I, a random blogger, to tell you otherwise?

 LEARN FROM MY MISTAKES

 Over my career as a “growth marketing” director (3 Valley Startups, PayPal) and an early-stage VC (Partner @ 500 Startups), I’ve had the chance to recruit, manage, work with and invest in many marketers over the years.
 I’ve made every imaginable mistake.
 But I’ve made some extraordinarily good hires and backed some extraordinarily good founders too.
 And I finally have a sense of “what good looks like” (and what bad looks like).

 SO WHAT’S WRONG WITH MR. T?

 It’s not that the “T-Shaped” attributes are bad things themselves.
 But they distract from what you should actually be hiring for: A mindset and an approach, values and attitudes.
 And it’s hard enough to hire good marketers without imposing unnecessary filters on your search.
 Grr.
 Pity the fool.

 The popular “T-shape” definition focuses on skills and experience.
 What makes the best marketers?
 Not knowledge or skills.
 Not at all.
 Not even a little.
 The best marketers I ever hired at PayPal had no prior marketing experience, no background in UX or Psychology or storytelling.
 What matters much, much more are personality, attitudes and values.
 (Ray Dalio talks a lot about values over skills in his book Principles.)